This healthy alternative to potato chips will satisfy your salty cravings.

 - Preheat oven to 275 degrees.
 Line a baking sheet with parchment paper and set aside.

-- In a small bowl, combine remaining ingredients.
-Brush each of the cut Nori chips with mixture, coating generously.
+- In a small bowl, combine the remaining ingredients.
+Brush each of the cut Nori chips with the mixture, coating generously.
 Lay flat, seasoned side up, on the prepared baking sheet.